zpalmtree/r34-downloader/README.md

 To use, place the program in the folder which you wish to download images to, and invoke the program.

-I will hopefully later add support for specifying a directory to download to.

 If you don't provide any command line arguments the program will then prompt you for a tag to download from.
-Tags must not have spaces in, instead they should have underscores.
-You can specify a tag on the command line using -t or --tag.

-Example: ./r34downloader --tag "cute_anime_girl"

-If you want to only take the first n images, use the -f or --first flag.

-Example: ./r34downloader --tag "cute_anime_girl" --first 10

-This will take the first 10 images from the tag cute_anime_girl, if 10 exist

-The -h or --help flag is also supported, if you're having problems.

 Unfortunately the website only lets us make a request once a second so that's the reason you aren't maxing out your bandwidth.

 The program does support async IO, so a slow network connection will not effect the speed as much, we send a request roughly every second.

+## Flags:

+#### -t / --tag
+Specify a tag to download on the command line.
+You must use underscores instead of spaces.

+Usage: `./r34downloader --tag "cute_anime_girl"`

+This will download all images with the tag cute_anime_girl.

+#### -f / --first
+Specify the amount of images to download.
+Input should be a positive number.

+Usage: `./r34download --t "cute_anime_girl" --first 10`

+This will download the first 10 images from the tag cute_anime_girl, if it exists.

+#### -h / --help
+Prints a help message.

+Usage: `./r34download --help`

+This will output help on how to use the program.

+#### -d / --directory
+Lets you select the directory to download the images to.
+The directory must exist.
+If the directory does not exist, the program will fall back to the current working directory.

+Usage: `./r34downloader --t "cute_anime_girl" --directory "/media/Pictures"`

+This will download all images with the tag cute_anime_girl to the directory /media/Pictures, if it exists.

 ## Installation: